the-turing-way/the-turing-way/workshops/book-dash/book-dash-feb20-report.md

 *Right to left - [Mateusz Kuzak](https://twitter.com/matkuzak) coordinating with the remote participants from eScience center in Netherlands, Heidi Siebold discussing her illustration idea on Research Compendium with Sam from [Scriberia](http://www.scriberia.co.uk/), Behind - Adina and Kirstie discussing version control (picture by Malvika Sharan)*

 ### More illustrations by Scriberia artist created with the ideas and contributions from the participants

+*All the illustrations can be used under CC-By license using the citation: "_The Turing Way_ Community, & Scriberia.
+Illustrations from _The Turing Way_ book dashes"*